WIS Student Handbook 2023-24

 Cell Phone Guidelines

 No cell phones, of any form, are to be used during the school day, including in the hallways, during lunch, midday, and entering/exiting the building, including the bus parking lot.
 Students are expected to turn off their phones and store them in their lockers during the school day.
-If any student is in violation of this policy, he/she will have his/her phone confiscated and taken to the office.
+If any student is in violation of this policy, he/she may have his/her phone confiscated and taken to the office.
 Confiscated cell phones must be picked up by the parent(s)/guardian(s) and will not be given back to the student.
 It is the responsibility of the student to explain to his/her parent(s)/guardian(s) that his/her cell phone was taken away.
 Parent(s)/guardian(s) may or may not receive a call from the school.
 Cell phones can be picked up in the main office by the parent(s)/guardian(s) between the hours of 7:45 a.m. – 4:15 p.m.

 Students are assigned to a homeroom class that works within a team/triad.
 Homeroom assignments may be adjusted within a team/triad when the teachers believe it would enhance academic programming.

 In the interest of protecting all children, the Board of School Trustees authorizes the principal or his/her designee to examine school desks, lockers, and their contents when deemed appropriate.
-Students are expected to care properly for all school property including desks, library books, textbooks, etc. If a student destroys or loses school property he/she and his/her parents/guardians are responsible for the replacement cost.
+Students are expected to care properly for all school property including desks, library books, textbooks, technology, etc. If a student destroys or loses school property he/she and his/her parents/guardians are responsible for the replacement cost.

 Students are also expected to respect the property of their classmates and teachers.